TheSlugInTub/Salmon-Engine/README.md

 ```

 Copy the 'res', 'shaders' folders and assimp DLL if you're on windows to the executable's directory.
+Replace the 'mkdir' command with 'md' if you're on windows.

 # Libraries Used